dmytrostriletskyi/diagrams-as-code/README.md

 Currently, the following components are provided:

-* Major cloud providers: AWS, Azume, GCP, IBM, Alibaba, Oracle, OpenStack, Digital Ocean and so on.
+* Major cloud providers: AWS, Azure, GCP, IBM, Alibaba, Oracle, OpenStack, DigitalOcean and so on.
 * On premise, Kubernetes, Firebase, Elastic, SaaS.
 * Programming languages and frameworks.
 * And other generic things such as C4.